Mastercard/direct-services-access-reference-app/README.md

     | `/services` | POST | [AcquirerAdviceRequest](docs/AcquirerAdviceRequest.md) | [AcquirerAdviceResponse](docs/AcquirerAdviceResponse.md) |

 > Case 6: [TRANSACTION HISTORY ADVICE](https://developer.mastercard.com/direct-service/documentation/parameters/transactionhistoryadvice/)
+  - A Transaction History Advice request allows a customer to provide transaction advice for the Transaction Details Service (TDS) after transaction processing.
+The TDS manages the interactions between Mastercard, the Wallet Provider, and the cardholder’s device for the registration, notification, and delivery of transaction details.
   - User performs an API request to gather advice about a previous transaction that was made.
   - Refer to model classes for field level information.